Pregnancy center director authors pro-life curriculum

 That education, Bowen said, includes understanding what the Bible says about abortion and the sanctity of human life.

-“We also need to understand the history of abortion and how it relates to eugenics and how it relates to euthanasia,” she said, “and what the church has done in the past to push back against human life being devalued through euthanasia, eugenics and abortion.”

 The seeds of Bowen’s pro-life passion were sown when she was 12 and attempting to win a competition at her church for having read the most books.
-Nonfiction books were awarded twice as many points as fiction, which led her to a book on abortion that, according to her web site, sarahmbowen.com,“broke her heart.”
+Nonfiction books were awarded twice as many points as fiction, which led her to a book on abortion that “broke her heart.”

 She went on to earn a degree in human services from Geneva College in 2009, but along the way, she was required to fulfill a 270-hour internship at a local human services agency.
 Bowen ended up at what was then called the Pregnancy Resource Center in New Castle, where she continued to serve after graduation.
 Eventually, she became the center’s executive director and later merged it with another pregnancy medical center, Alpha Omega.